-11.3.11.3 Preserving 80x87 Floating-Point Registers Across Calls
+11.3.11.3 Preserving 80x87 Floating-Point Registers Across Calls reg_set is a register set containing the string "8087", i.e. [8087].

 The code generator assumes that all eight 80x87 floating-point registers are available for use within a subprogram unless the "fpr" option is used to generate backward compatible code (older Open Watcom compilers used four registers as a cache).
 The following form of the auxiliary pragma specifies that the floating-point registers in the 80x87 cache may be modified by the specified subprogram.